uNetworking/uWebSockets.js/README.md

 Install with `npm install uNetworking/uWebSockets.js#v18.4.0` or any such release.
 No compiler needed.

 * Runs on Linux (x64, ARM64), macOS (x64) and Windows (x64).
 Node.js 10, 11, 12, 13 & 14.
 * Installs from this GitHub repo, not the NPM registry.
-Production apps should rely on their local copy.
+Production apps should rely on their own local copy.

 ### :briefcase: Commercially supported
 <a href="https://github.com/uNetworking">uNetworking AB</a> is a Swedish consulting & contracting company dealing with anything related to µWebSockets; development, support and customer success.